2020PB/police-brutality/reports/Oregon.md

 Footage shows a police officer grabbing a protestor by the collar and hurling him to the ground.

-tags: protestor, shove, throw, grab
+tags: protester, shove, throw, grab

 id: or-portland-89